stennety/mywebsite/_posts/2021-12-11-indieweb-included.md

 > Content takes time to put together and it has become a little frustrating that algorithms are now firmly in the middle, deciding to show content that I have shared and made available.
 The non-chronological feed is a lottery.

-This year I decided to make my site further compatible with the wider web and let my content by found and shared more organically.
+This year I decided to make my site further compatible with the wider web and let my content be found and shared more organically.

 The IndieWeb is a community that advocates for the individual (hence indie) web.
 Personal places for your content before third-parties outside of your control.